 Don't miss a thing

 Richard Lackey is a filmmaker, colorist (CSI), digital cinema technology and workflow specialist with an extensive knowledge and experience of digital motion-picture imaging and post production.
-Digital Cinema Demystified presents news, facts, guides and opinion on the technology and issues at the nexus of the art, science and commerce of digitally produced cinematic content.
+Presenting news, facts, guides and opinion on the technology and issues at the nexus of the art, science and commerce of digitally produced cinematic content.
 Full member of Colorist Society International (CSI) and Digital Cinema Society (DCS).

 Get In Touch